Overview 2023

 Domestic applicants with VET / TAFE study

-To be eligible for an offer, applicants must have completed a Certificate IV or above, in any discipline.
+To be eligible for an offer, applicants must have completed a Certificate III or higher, in any discipline.

 Domestic applicants with higher education study